mturchin20/MAPITR/README.md

-for marginal epistasis -- the presence of *any* epistatic interactions -- between a given genetic pathway and the rest of the genome. `MAPITR` expects as input a set of genotypes, a single phenotype, and a list of pathways, and returns as output a p-value for each pathway for the test against the null model of there being no interactions between a pathway and the rest of the genome.
+for marginal epistasis -- the presence of *any* epistatic interactions -- between a given genetic pathway and the rest of the genome. `MAPITR` expects as input a set of genotypes, a single phenotype, and a list of pathways, and returns as output a p-value for each pathway for a test against the null model of there being no interactions between a pathway and the rest of the genome.

 If you find a bug, or you have a question or feedback on our work,